 A walk-in camping area has been designated near the launch ramp for noncommercial use.
-This Private River Runners Camp is located 100 yards west of the launch ramp.
+The camping area is located 100 yards west of the launch ramp.
 The Lees Ferry Campground, which is 1.5 miles from the launch ramp, may also be used; however; this is a fee area.
 The regulations for the camping area for noncommercial river runners are:

-- A. The Trip Leader will check-in with the ranger on duty prior to setting up camp during working hours. - B. Camping procedures including camp setup, proper food storage, and leave no trace must all comply with the Noncommercial River Trip Regulations.
-Stove, fire pans, kitchen ground tarps, dish washing systems, and human waste system will be set up, depending on the need. - C. Human waste will be carried down river. - D. Charcoal ash will be carried down river.
-Gathering of firewood is prohibited. - E. Trash will be bagged and deposited in the containers near the launch ramp. - F. A maximum of 16 river trip participants per site is allowed.
-Additional guests or visitors need to camp at the campground (fee required). - G. Quiet hours are from 10 pm to 6 am No loud noise will be tolerated. - H. There is a one-night limit in the camping area.
-If you arrive earlier, you will have to use the Lees Ferry Campground fee area.
+- A. The Trip Leader will check-in with the ranger on duty prior to setting up camp during working hours. - B. Camping procedures must comply with the Noncommercial River Trip Regulations.
+Stove, fire pans, dish washing systems, and human waste system will be set up, depending on the need. - C. Human waste will be carried down river. - D. Charcoal ash will be carried down river.
+Gathering of firewood is prohibited. - E. Trash will be bagged and deposited in the containers near the launch ramp. - F. A maximum of 16 river trip participants per site is allowed. - G. Quiet hours are from 10 p.m. to 6 a.m.
+No loud noise will be tolerated. - H. There is a one-night limit in the camping area.
+If you arrive earlier, you will have to use the Lees Ferry Campground fee area